 When most people think of vacationing in the Cayman Islands, it is Grand Cayman that they are thinking of.
 This, the largest and most populous of the chain, is constantly overrun with tourists in search of their dream Caribbean vacation.
 The island is so diverse that it is in fact possible that everyone who visits can find a place to call their own, whether it is local culture they hope to learn about, or natural scenery to submerge themselves in.

-If you enjoy snorkeling, a place worth considering is Rum Point.
+One beach where snorkeling is popular is Rum Point.
 On the north coast of Grand Cayman, facing Cuba, lies bustling Rum Point.
 Here, flat white sands backed by shade trees lead down to the calm blue sea.

 National Trust Visitor Center is a museum on the edge of Grand Cayman.
 The Centre is open from 9:00 a.m. to 5:00 p.m.